NuggMD

 What is Cannamilk?

-In short, cannamilk is a cannabis-infused beverage that transcends traditional dairy.
-It’s not limited to cow milk; other popular choices include almond milk, coconut milk, and other vegan alternatives.
+Cannamilk is a cannabis-infused beverage that transcends drinking on its own and can be added to endless recipe options.
+It’s also not limited to cow milk; other popular choices include almond milk, coconut milk, and other vegan alternatives.

 Several aspects impact the potency of your cannamilk.
-Factors include the quality of the selected cultivar and your milk base's contents.
-Likewise, the THC content and milk fat content also play significant roles in the final product.
+Factors include the quality of the selected cultivar and the contents of your milk base.
+The THC content of your flower and the fat content of the selected milk also play significant roles in the final product.

-Because milk fat content plays such a role, though, you should avoid certain milk alternatives.
+Because fat content plays such a role, though, you should avoid certain milk alternatives.
 Low-fat and fat-free milks lack the ability to absorb the THC fully.
 Opting for full-fat dairy milk or other high-fat milk alternatives guarantees a more robust infusion.
-If you go with a low-fat option, high-fats like coconut oil may come in handy as an additional ingredient.
+If you go with a low-fat option, high-fat oils like coconut oil may come in handy as an additional ingredient.

 You may be asking, “Does milk get rid of your high?” because of a long-standing myth.
 That myth suggests milk can take away the intoxicating effects of THC.
 It also claims to diminish how long THC stays in your system.
 While the myth is prevalent online, there’s no actual evidence to support that milk (or any dairy) reduces THC’s effects.